 TO THE EDITOR

-Commentary

 To eliminate viral hepatitis worldwide by 2030, the World Health Organization (WHO) focused on strategic objectives to reach a decrease of the disease incidence and mortality by 90% and 65%, respectively[1,2].
 The cascade of care (CoC) originates from HIV management aimed in some an extent to achieve sustained virological response[2].
 It addresses the diagnosis, treatment and possible cure of hepatitis C virus (HCV)[1,2].
 HCV chronic infection is reported as affecting 71 million persons globally, and many of them are unaware of their infectious status[3].
 The global HCV and hepatitis B virus populations remain largely underdiagnosed and undertreated[4].
 For worldwide heterogeneity, reliable HCV prevalence estimates (adjusted to age and geographic area) are needed.
 These country-specific estimates can highly improve the intervention by accelerating HCV elimination[1].

 Rogers and Balistreri[1] reported a number of field epidemiological and/or clinical factors impacting disease evolution.
 The perinatal route is mainly responsible for the HCV infection propagation in the pediatric population.
 This route is reported as favorable to genotype 1a that is even associated with decreased clearance, persistent viremia and the risk of liver damages such as end-stage liver disease in treatment-naïve children.
 High grade fibrosis or cirrhosis patients are still at high risk to develop hepatocellular carcinoma even if achieving sustained virological response.
 Histological studies are still needed to support direct acting antiviral (DAA) treatment efficacy.
 The authors noticed the need of fibrosis control in children regarding the constant risk of portal hypertension and hepatocellular carcinoma occurrence.
 Moreover, poor social act and health-related quality of life were described in adolescent HCV patients[1].
 Delaying treatment until 18 years of age favors lifetime risk of avoidable late liver complications.
 Hence early treatment is economic and lifesaving[1].